mail2thota/ansible_provision/README.md

-# Foreman, Bare Metal Provisioning
+# Foreman And Bare Metal Provisioning

 Automated provisioning using foreman configuration as easy as pie.
 This script automatically help you to automate the installation of foreman, bring